puppetlabs/puppetlabs-apache/README.md

 ##### `use_systemd`

 Controls whether the systemd module should be installed on Centos 7 servers, this is especially useful if using custom-built RPMs.
 Valid options: Boolean.
-Default: true.
+Default: `true`.

 ##### `file_mode`